 Speaker, House of Representatives

 Thirty-Second State Legislature

 Regular Session of 2023

 State of Hawaii

-Your Committee on Ways and Means, to which was referred S.B.
-No. 559, S.D.
+Your Committee on Consumer Protection & Commerce, to which was referred H.B.
+No. 551, H.D.
 1, entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 559, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 559, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 551, H.D.
+1, and recommends that it be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Consumer Protection & Commerce,